chelahmy/harubi-blockchained-rdb/README.md

 # Harubi Blockchained Relational Database Framework
-A blockchained relational database (BRDB) is an immutable relational database based of blockchain methodology.
-This Harubi BRDB framework is based on Harubi and Harubi Front frameworks.
+A blockchained relational database (BRDB) is an immutable relational database.
+This Harubi BRDB framework is based on [Harubi](https://github.com/chelahmy/harubi) and [Harubi Front](https://github.com/chelahmy/harubi-front) frameworks.

 **This is A Work-In-Progress**